Listening to the Sounds of the Unconscious

 While there are many methods dedicated to this inquiry across disciplines, Dream Work is a purposeful technique that gives us a literal soundtrack for the dream state.
 “Dreams generally put a visual to our shadows,” says Dr Mollura.
 The revelations uncovered in our dreams reveal our unconscious yearnings, our energetic patterns, and even the anxiety of the fight or flight response embedded within our organism.
 Speaking alone may not draw out these shadows.

 Instead, as Dr Mollura posits, “Just think about how powerful it is to go into the dream world and try to heal the shadow with empathy.”
 The source of the empathy is found within the music itself and how our nervous system responds to the multi-faceted emotional nature of music and vibration.
 This is what helps us access the creative rather than the critical voice.
 He asks, “What could be more healing and beautiful than being heard with a creative voice?”

 Esalen Inspirational Film Festival

-As part of the Esalen Inspirational Film Festival, psychologist and film music composer Dr Michael Mollura will present screenings of Heal, Antarctica, Road to Dharma, and Dent along with facilitating a dream music presentation with percussionist Christo Pellani.
-The Esalen Inspirational Film Festival curated and organized by Corinne Bourdeau and Christine Leuthold will be held April 28—May 3.
+As part of the April 28-May 3, 2019, Esalen Inspirational Film Festival, psychologist and film music composer Dr Michael Mollura presented screenings of Heal, Antarctica, Road to Dharma, and Dent along with facilitating a dream music presentation with percussionist Christo Pellani.
+The Esalen Inspirational Film Festival is curated and organized by Corinne Bourdeau and Christine Leuthold.
 Learn more at: esalen.org

 Dr Michael Mollura Private Practice